Trees & Plants

 Purpose: The Native Plant Society of Texas exists to promote the conservation, research, and utilization of native plants and plant habitats of Texas through education, outreach, and example.
 The Austin Chapter is part of a network of native plant groups located throughout Texas.

 Projects/Activities: Monthly meetings feature guest speakers and presentations.
-Members collect and exchange seeds, sell native plants, conduct plant surveys on private and public lands, rescue plants from development areas, work with nurseries to encourage native plant use, and maintain the water quality protection area at Brodie Wild.
+Members collect and exchange seeds, sell native plants, conduct plant surveys on private and public lands, rescue plants from development areas, work with nurseries to encourage native plant use, and sponsors NPSOT Native Landscape Certificate Program classes.

 Meetings: 3rd Tuesday of each month except April, July, and October at 7 PM in the administration building of Tarrytown United Methodist Church, 2531 Exposition Blvd., 2nd floor, at the SE corner of Greenlee and Exposition in Tarrytown.
 Arrive at 6:30 for snacks and seed exchange.